-Water of Styx
+The Water of Styx

-The Water of Styx have been chronicled through history, theological and philosophical aspirations, such as the Mysteries of Elefsina.
-According to mythology, the Water of Styx flowed from a gigantic rock and were then lost in the bowels of Earth; the water was believed to possess extraordinary attributes and guarded day and night by sleepless dragons.
+The Water of Styx has been chronicled in history,in theology and philosophy, an example being the well-known 'Mysteries of Elefsina'.
+According to mythology, the Water of Styx flowed from a gigantic rock and was then lost in the bowels of the Earth; the water was believed to possess extraordinary attributes and was guarded by sleepless dragons day and night.

 The Water of Styx has been referred by Homer, Hesiod, and Herodotus in their works.
 A well-known mythical figure linked to the Water of Styx is the legendary hero Achilles.
 Once Achilles was born, his mother Thetis submerged him in the Water of Styx to render him immortal.